totalspectrum/spin2cpp/doc/basic.md

 print "hello" ' this part is a comment too
 /' here is a multi
    line comment '/
+print /' this inline comment is ignored '/ "hello, world"
 ```

 ### Integers